This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

 3. On the Log Group List page, click the log group name for which you want to create a log pattern.
-You will be taken to the Log Group Detail page.
+You will be taken to the Log Group Details page.

-4. On the Log Group Detail page, click the Log Pattern tab.
-The log pattern list is displayed.
+4. Log Group Details page, click the Log Pattern tab.
+The log pattern list will be displayed.

 5. Click the Create Log Pattern button.
 You will be taken to the Create Log Pattern page.